khalidryder777/Semantic-Similarity---Higging-Face-pretrained-Transformers/README.md

 # Semantic-Similarity---Hugging-Face-pretrained-Transformers
-We tested the veracity of 6 promising Semantic Similarity Sentence Transformer models with respect to ‘the human ratings paper and datasets’
+We tested the veracity of 6 promising Semantic Similarity Sentence Transformer models provided by Hugging Face with respect to ‘the human ratings paper and datasets’
+In our project we calculated the similarity between two documents where one of the document is an elaboration of certain scene/s and could contain multiple sentences and the other document is the abstraction/distillation of the same scene/s.